-How to Enable Replication for PostgreSQL on Ubuntu
+How to Enable PostgreSQL Replication on Ubuntu (Step-by-Step Guide)

 data replication, postgres replication, postgresql replication

-PostgreSQL replication is a method of copying and maintaining database objects, such as schemas and tables, in multiple database systems distributed across different locations.
+PostgreSQL replication allows you to duplicate and synchronize database objects, including schemas, tables, and transactions, across multiple servers to improve performance, fault tolerance, and high availability.
 This article will guide you through the steps to set up and enable data replication for PostgreSQL on Ubuntu.

 Types of PostgreSQL Data Replication